davebelais/me/docs/index.md

 **Distributed File Systems:** DBFS, S3, HDFS
 </small>

--   I lead a team of, variably, 4-8 data engineers in developing data and software products supporting analysts, data scientists, environmental scientists, product developers, and sustainability professionals in assessing and mitigating Nike's environmental impacts
+-   I lead and mentored a team of, variably, 4-8 data engineers in developing data and software products supporting analysts, data scientists, environmental scientists, product developers, and sustainability professionals in assessing and mitigating Nike's environmental impacts
--   I redesigned and implemented ELT and ETL data pipelines leveraging Databricks Delta Lake, Snowflake, and Amazon EMR—employing batch, micro-batch, streaming (Apache Kafka and Spark) and Delta live tables, reducing compute costs by 80% as compared with legacy pipelines
+-   I implemented ELT and ETL data pipelines leveraging Databricks Delta Lake (Python, Spark, and Spark SQL), Snowflake (Snowflake SQL), and Amazon EMR (Python, Spark, HQL, and Spark SQL)—employing patterns using batch, micro-batch, streaming (Apache Kafka and Spark) and Delta live tables, reducing compute costs by 80% as compared with equivalent legacy pipelines
 -   I authored Python web APIs using FastAPI and SQLAlchemy on AWS Lambda, using Okta OAuth2 authentication, deployed using Terraform for infrastructure as code, to facilitate preemptive mitigation